franzblue/-sezzle_calculator/README.md

 # Sezzle Calculator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was a technical challenge which logs calculations as they happen and shares those calculations with everyone connected to the app.